getslideapp/slate/source/includes/_changelog.md

 #### Added
 - Included status in `POST /admin/users/` and `PUT /admin/users/{identifier}/` endpoints docs with the options `pending`, `active` and `inactive`.
+- Filtering support added to the `/admin/transactions/` endpoint

 #### Changed
 - Changed `first_name` and `last_name` to NOT be required for `POST /auth/register/` and `POST /admin/users/` endpoints.